 Those are the questions I want to answer in this post.

 Recently, we’ve been noticing a number of spammers trying to post on Web Retailer about “Amazon SEO services”.
 They’ve been writing forum posts, leaving blog comments and even asking to be listed in the directory.
 We’ve always dismissed them as spam.
 At best, their claims were highly dubious, at worst they were outright scammers.
 Not something we want on the site in any form.

-But, when conducting research for our post on the dirty tricks used by Amazon sellers against their competitors, these services came up in conversation with Joshua Price, Managing Director of eCommerce Geek.
+But, when conducting research for our post on the dirty tricks used by Amazon sellers against their competitors, these services came up in conversation with Joshua Price, Managing Director of Suspension Experts.
 It turned out that he knows sellers who use these services, and that they really can deliver the results they promise.
 When I heard that, I nearly fell off my chair.

 I had to find out more, so I went looking for a seller who had used one of these services themselves.
 What effect did they see?
 Not surprisingly, it was hard finding a seller who was willing to talk about their experience.
 But I did find one, eventually.